How to diversify your crypto portfolio

 But what do layers 1 and 2 mean without DeFi?
 Not so much.
 DeFi includes all decentralized applications (dApps) that are built on top of layers 1 and 2, so it's not just a technology, but a technology that can be used.

-DeFi is scaling incredibly fast with promising projects emerging.
-And each DeFi project usually launches its own unique token with unique functionality and name.
-DeFi tokens are typically digital utility tokens used, for example, in conducting financial transactions or participating in DAOs, or “Decentralized Autonomous Organizations.”
+DeFi is scaling incredibly quickly thanks to the emergence of promising projects.
+And each DeFi project typically launches its own unique token with unique functionality and name.
+DeFi tokens are typically digital utility tokens used, for example, to conduct financial transactions or participate in DAOs, or “decentralized autonomous organizations.”

 If you believe in the cryptocurrency space and what it could mean for the future of our financial economy, DeFi is definitely worth learning about.
 It is a way to empower everyday investors to access asset types, lower their fees and raise their rates.
 Projects such as Compound, Maker, Aave и Uniswap, are among the most worthy examples.

-Diversifying a portfolio of cryptocurrencies is associated with risk.
-Especially DeFi is still somewhat of a newborn.
-But why are DeFi tokens worth the investment?
-It is they who will drive the mainstream adoption of cryptocurrencies in general and provide real use cases that build trust in the technology we have discussed so far.
+Diversifying your crypto portfolio comes with risk.
+DeFi in particular is still somewhat of a newborn.
+But why are DeFi tokens worth investing in?
+They are the ones that will drive mass adoption of cryptocurrencies in general and provide real-world use cases that build confidence in the technology we’ve discussed so far.

 NFT

-The loudest word of the last two years: NFT.
-Recently, we have seen some of the world's largest corporations and institutions enter the NFT space.
-NFTs, short for Non-Fungible Tokens, are digital assets that are real objects like art, music, and even community memberships.
-What is the most interesting?
-They are completely code-driven, meaning you “really” own what you own.
+The biggest buzzword of the last two years: NFTs.
+Lately, we’ve seen some of the world’s largest corporations and institutions enter the NFT space.
+NFTs, short for Non-Fungible Tokens, are digital assets that represent real-world objects like art, music, and even community memberships.
+The best part?
+They’re entirely code-driven, meaning you “actually” own what you own.
 This has big implications for digital ownership.

-If you want to diversify your portfolio of cryptocurrencies a little, take a look at NFTs.
-It is important to note, however, that their nature and pricing is even more speculative than cryptocurrencies.
-However, numerous projects have already gone far with NFTs, and this is another way that the cryptocurrency space is expanding the possibilities for real-world use cases.
-I'm sure we've all heard of the infamous success of NFT collections such as CryptoPunks, Bored Ape Yacht Club and Moonbirds, who have been incredibly successful.
-NFTs are a great way to diversify your portfolio and get access to the next trend in the cryptocurrency space.
+If you’re looking to add a little variety to your crypto portfolio, consider NFTs.
+It’s important to note, however, that their nature and pricing are even more speculative than cryptocurrencies.
+However, numerous projects have already made great strides with NFTs, and they’re another way the crypto space is expanding its reach to real-world use cases.
+I’m sure we’ve all heard about the infamous success of NFT collections like CryptoPunks, Bored Ape Yacht Club, and Moonbirds, which have seen incredible success.
+NFTs are a great way to diversify your portfolio and get exposure to the next trend in the crypto space.

 In addition, you can diversify your portfolio with tokens that serve as useful tokens for NFT marketplaces if you want to access NFT as a sector, but not necessarily hold assets from separate collections.